 I modified the recipe using what I had on hand and my favorite ingredients, which I include below.
 And I made 4 layers, which I found to be quite enough to try to fit into my freezer.
 I stored the cake in my freezer by covering it with parchment paper since I didn’t have a box or cake cover that would fit.
 It would be great to have a homemade or store-bought cake box, but I made do (and it didn’t last too long).

-Note For SCDers, substitute the Refrigerator Cake for the brownie cake.
+Note For SCDers, substitute the Refrigerator Cake for the brownie cake and use an SCD-legal ice cream.

 Ice Cream Cake